Ahmad45123/workup/README.md

 The controller provides a CLI that is used to broadcast configuration messages to all the running instances of a certain microservice.
 These messages configure the services in runtime without having to redeploy any instance, to achieve zero downtime updates.
 Here are the messages sent by the controller:

 - `setMaxThreads`: Sets the maximum size of the thread pool used by a microservice.
 - `setMaxDbConnections`: Sets the maximum number of database connections in the connections pool for a microservice.
-This is used only for the payments microservice, since it is the only one using PostgreSQL, which allows connections pooling.
+This is used only for the payments microservice since it is the only one using PostgreSQL, which allows connection pooling.
-- `freeze`: Makes the microservice stop consuming any new messages, and finishes the execution of any messages received by them, then release all resources.
+- `freeze`: Makes the microservice stop consuming any new messages, finishes the execution of any messages received by them, then releases all resources.
 - `start`: Restarts a frozen microservice.
 - `deleteCommand`: Deletes a command in a certain microservice in runtime.
 So the microservice no longer accepts requests of a certain type without having to redeploy all instances.
 - `updateCommand`: Updates the logic performed by a certain command in runtime by byte code manipulation, which allows runtime updates while having zero downtime.